disusered/docs-test/content/glossary.md

 API
 : Application Programming Interface.
 A set of protocols and tools for building software applications.

-OdaSoft
-: The software development company responsible for the XBOL system development.

 XBOL
 : The primary system documented in this technical reference.
 See architecture section for detailed specifications.